compsult/MenuOptions/docs/source/index.rst

 - uses color highlighting to show autocomplete matches

+- mouseover filtering to reduce choices

 - it can utilize data from a variety of JSON types (array, array of arrays, single object, array of objects)

 - the value associated with with the label string is saved in the input element automatically (in the `menu_opt_key <FAQ.html#what-is-the-menu-opt-key>`_ - no need to manually update a hidden field)

-- since the dropdowns uses similar logic to menus, it has a basic menu system thrown in.

 Prerequisites: